 Smallpdf is an online PDF editor with a desktop version available if you buy the Pro package.
 This converter is a suitable choice if you only need to perform a few conversions between Word and PDF.
 Its basic features are free, but you’re limited to one conversion at a time.

 Besides converting between Word and PDF, you can merge, split, and perform simple PDF editing.
 The editing features are quite basic, only allowing you to add text, images, and shapes, so if you need to edit PDFs often, you should probably explore other converter options.

-The paid version removes ads and file conversion limitations, but it costs $12 per month or $108 per year.
+The paid version removes ads and file conversion limitations, and can be paid for monthly or yearly.
 You can try before you buy, as a 14-day free trial is available.